Content

 Does Sales Navigator provide a boolean search?
 Yes, Sales Navigator boolean search provides the ability to search by company size or keyword.

-Here you will discover how to identify your prospects and cut down on the quantity of unsuitable leads in your search results by using the LinkedIn Sales Navigator boolean search in this guide.
+Here you will discover how to identify your prospects and cut down on the quantity of unsuitable leads in your search results by using the LinkedIn Boolean Search Sales Navigator in this guide.

-1. The general keyword search
+1. The general keyword LinkedIn Boolean Search

-2. The current job title search
+2. The current job title LinkedIn Boolean Search

 Only your keywords will be used in the current job title search to examine your candidates' prior employment histories.